 Due to gaps along the air intake and connected tubes and chambers, from wear and tear, imperfect design, or third party servicing or modification, air suction is not entirely directed at the air filter.
 Air velocity through the air filter drops and the gaps mean some of that air will not enter the engine for combustion.
-To create more air suction, the accelerator has to be pressed more, causing more fuel to be injected, resulting in over-fueling that can cause hesitation, and even knocking.
+In fact, some dirt enters instead.
+To create more air suction, the accelerator has to be pressed more, causing more fuel to be injected, resulting in over-fueling that can cause hesitation, carbon deposits, and even knocking.
 The rpm achieved may not be very high.
 Some fuel is wasted, often in the form of emissions.
 For diesels, black smoke might be seen.

 A shortage of air causes automatic gearboxes to shift up too soon, because in a higher gear, the engine requires less air.
 This also makes downshifts more difficult, as the engine requires more air for higher rpm in a lower gear.
 So, often the accelerator has to be pressed deeply to allow more air into the engine to induce a gear shift down.
 The result is increased emission and fuel consumption, and foot fatigue for the driver.